 Workers have rights, including the right to fair pay for hours worked.
 Of course, what is considered fair pay has changed over time.
 Laws need to be followed, employers are not legally permitted to change the rules on their own.
-Minimum wage in Ohio is set, an employer is not permitted to pay less than that amount, unless the worker has a legal exception, such as a tipped employee.
+The minimum wage in Ohio is set, an employer is not permitted to pay less than that amount, unless the worker has a legal exception, such as a tipped employee.

-A Columbus employment attorney has the skills you need to secure fair pay, including overtime wages.
+An employment attorney has the skills you need to secure fair pay, including overtime wages.
 If you have questions about your pay, talk to an experienced lawyer.

 Minimum Wage and Tipped Employees

 For tipped workers, they are entitled to a percentage of a minimum hourly wage.
 This is true because their tips should be making up the rest (or more) of the amount.
 If the tipped employee is in a situation where their tips do not push their income into the territory of the minimum wage, the employers need to make up the difference.
 In this way, no employee should be making less than minimum wage.